seanohollaren/site-heartbeat-slack-bot/readme.md

 # Website Health Monitor Slack Bot

-A lambda-based endpoint monitor which performs a request at specified intervals and reports to Slack if the web page or service is down.
+A lambda-based monitor which watches a web page or service and posts an alert to Slack if goes down.

 <br>